 About Me

 My artwork is represented by Eric Thorsen’s Gallery in Bigfork and 4 Ravens Gallery in Missoula.
-I will be at the Best of the West art show in Great Falls this March.
-My work has also been exhibited at The Best of the West Show (2025) and the Out West Art Show (2024), as well as in Jackson Hole through the Art Association.
-Reunited was featured in the Artists for Conservation 2024 book and virtual exhibit, and Tell Me All About It, a portrait of an orangutan, received First Place in the People’s Choice Awards at the Hockaday Museum.
-I am also an Associate Member of Artists for Conservation.
+My work has been exhibited at the Best of the West Show (2025 and 2026) and the Out West Art Show (2024), and I will be exhibiting at the Western Design Conference in Bozeman this August, as well as at several additional art shows.
+My piece Reunited was featured in the Artists for Conservation 2024 book and virtual exhibit, and Tell Me All About It, a portrait of an orangutan, received First Place in the People’s Choice Awards at the Hockaday Museum.

 Art is my second career, following years of teaching sociology in the U.S. and internationally.
 I've also worked in animal welfare.
 I am greatly enjoying this new, midlife career change.